Finsure/commission-comparer-infynity/README.md

 1. Generate binary file
     1. Run `pyinstaller name_of_main_file.py --onefile` inside the project directory

-       You will notice there will be created a few new directories inside your project `dist` and `build`.
+       This will create two new directories inside your project `build` and `dist`.

     1. Your cli binary will be inside the `dist` directory